jarp0l/jarp0l.github.io-hugo/content/posts/my-solo-trek-to-tsho-rolpa/index.md

 It felt like a long day.
 There was no Internet, no cell network, and no books.
 Luckily, it snowed in the afternoon, which made the whole ambiance even prettier.
 The hotel was near a mountain, so the scene was already beautiful.
 With the snow, many of the hills were covered in white.
 I simply can't explain with words how peaceful and awesome it felt.

-Following Pembda dai’s advice, I spent the morning and evening walking up and down to help acclimatize.
+Following Pemba dai’s advice, I spent the morning and evening walking up and down to help acclimatize.
 I made several trips to lower altitudes and even pushed myself to slightly higher elevations.
 Although I felt better than the previous day, dizziness still hit whenever I climbed higher.
 There were moments when I seriously considered turning back, but my determination to reach Tsho Rolpa kept me moving forward.

 That evening, I spent time with Pemda dai and his family and a few others.
 We chatted about all kinds of things—my hometown in Parbat, their expeditions to nearby tourist destinations, their lifestyle and culture, etc..
 I was able to really open up and share my own stories.
 It turned into a memorable evening.